 - 14.1.
 This policy and the procedures will be reviewed every academic year.
 All other linked policies will be reviewed in line with the policy review cycle - 14.2.
 The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures - 14.3.
 Additional updates to the safeguarding policy and appendix will take place when needed.

-Date approved by local governing body: 01/09/24
+Date approved by local governing body: [inset date]

-Date reviewed by local governing body: 01/09/24
+Date reviewed by local governing body: [inset date]

 APPENDIX A:

 The role of the Designated Safeguarding Lead

 Managing referrals: